 This week, I had a personal revelation.
 Our parents do their thing, either intentionally, or not.
 But we are adults.
-Our focus as adults must be to build a muscle to think and grow independently.
+Our focus as adults must be building a muscle to thrive independently.
 It is as much their doing as it is yours if you are still letting them dictate choices in your life.

 So, this week, I have four short stories to tell, all of them unfortunately real.
 This isn’t me just contemplating.
 If you identify with this, then this is a prescription for you to seek help.

 Story 1: Living in the shadows

 I was once contacted by a father looking to get his son married.
 The father was an interesting person with a very strong personality.
 The son’s description sounded like a small dark shadow of his personality.

 When I spoke to the son, I decided to give him a fair chance.
 Since I work only with people who are looking to get married themselves, all my communication going forward was with the son alone.

 I presented him with a couple of proposals.
 Both times, the guy wanted to consult with his parents before communicating his own thoughts.
 I felt a huge sense of relief when these proposals didn’t go through.
 The universe had saved these women from my misjudgement.

 I realise that it takes immense courage to break free from parents with strong personalities to carve out your own, but most people don’t even try.

 Story 2: Blissfully unaware